awsautomation/dev-picluster/README.md

 * rsyslog_logfile - Location of the log file on the Rsyslog server

 * rsyslog_host - The host running the PiCluster Agent with a Rsyslog server running or has access to the log drain file.

+* commandlist - A set of commands to run on the nodes on demand from the web console under Operations -> Run Command.

 ###### An example on the Docker folder layout:
 Based on the config snippet below, I have two container images that will be called "mysql" and "nginx" that will run on host 192.168.0.100.